 ....and another thing

-Welcome to art-in-a-bag.
-In the finest tradition of conceptual art and performance, I installed these two new 'works' (above) and watched but did not record their move from kerb to truck (28 September 2015), an act that may have been one of the more inciteful / insightful moments in my career.
-In terms of Time and Space, this event spanned and summarized the residue of forty five years, two countries, two provinces and fifteen home studios.
+Welcome to my version of art-in-a-bag.
+In the finest tradition of conceptual art and performance combined.
+I installed these two new 'works' (above) and watched but did not record their move from kerb to truck (28 September 2015), an act that may have been one of the more inciteful/insightful moments in my career.
+In terms of time and space, this event spanned and summarized the residue of forty five years across two countries, two provinces and fifteen home studios.

 A further development of downsizing, was my reintroduction to a myriad documents - exhibition announcements, catalogues, newspaper cuttings, etc. that lurked in a variety of drawers, binders, nooks and crannies.
 Scanning, shredding and recycling these documents was a significant step in the downsizing process, and posting files to this web page provided a structure around which I can maintain a personal archive.